gdubicki/centos-pam-with-update-motd/README.md

  (and optionally `PrintLastLog no`) in your `/etc/ssh/sshd_config` & reload `sshd` service.
 3. Add this line to your `/etc/pam.d/sshd`: `session    optional     pam_motd.so motd=/run/motd.dynamic`.
 4. Add some scripts to generate your dynamic MOTD in `/etc/update-motd.d`.
+5. Set SELinux to disabled or permissive.
+(See [#2](https://github.com/gdubicki/centos-pam-with-update-motd/issues/2) for more info.)

 Test it by SSHing to your machine.